Skip to main contentArrow Right

 When a JWT is issued, it includes a payload (e.g., user information and permissions) and an expiration time (exp claim).
 The server doesn't need to store the token or maintain session state.
 Instead, it simply verifies the token using a signing key whenever it is presented.
 Take a look at what a JWT template looks like in our docs.

 This is fundamentally different from traditional session management, which requires servers to track every active user session in a database or memory.
-This creates several problems:
+This introduces several limitations:

 • Every authentication check requires a database lookup